Varying the terms of a will: A guide to the law.

-A person can make a Will to reflect their wishes and who they would like to benefit from their estate.
-However, in practical terms, the person benefiting from the estate could end up being disadvantaged by the terms of the Will.
-This is where a Deed of Variation can sometimes help.
+When someone makes a Will the terms of that Will generally reflect their wishes and who they would like to benefit from their estate.
+However, in certain circumstances the person benefiting from the estate could actually end up being disadvantaged by the terms of the Will.
+When this situation arises a Deed of Variation can sometimes help.

-If, for instance, the beneficiary’s own estate is increased dramatically due to an inheritance, the terms of the original Will could be varied.
-For a variation to be effective it needs to take placer within two years of the death.
+If, for instance, the beneficiary’s own estate is increased dramatically due to an inheritance, the terms of the original Will could be varied to reduce the impact.
+For a variation to be effective it needs to take place within two years of the death.
 More importantly, all the Executors and Beneficiaries will need to agree that the variation can take place.
-If they cannot all agree, the Deed of Variation shall not be valid.
+If they cannot all agree, the Deed of Variation would not be valid.

-Generally speaking, Deeds of Variation are used to avoid Inheritance Tax and Capital Gains Tax.
-If this is the case, it can usually be agreed between the parties that it is the best course of action to take.
+Deeds of Variation are usually used to avoid Inheritance Tax and Capital Gains Tax.
+If this is the case, it can generally be agreed between the parties that it is the best course of action to take.

-Another example where a variation might assist is where a parent leaves their estate equally between their children.
-The children may well be wealthy in their own right and would not want to benefit from the estate as it would simply increase the potential Inheritance Tax (IHT) liability upon their own death.
+Another example of where varying the terms of a will might assist is when a parent leaves their estate equally between their children.
+The children may well be wealthy in their own right and would not want to benefit from the estate as it would simply increase the potential Inheritance Tax liability upon their own death.
 If this is the case, and it can be agreed, then the deceased’s grandchildren could benefit instead, therefore bypassing the children altogether.
 However, if the grandchildren are under the age of 18, the Court would need to approve such an arrangement.